mclemente/fvtt-advanced-macros/README.md

 ## Issues

-Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/League-of-Foundry-Developers/advanced-macros/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).
+Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/League-of-Foundry-Developers/advanced-macros/issues), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

-# License
+# Attribution

-This Foundry VTT module, writen by KaKaRoTo, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This work is licensed under the MIT license.

+This work contains code originally from [The Furnace](https://github.com/League-of-Foundry-Developers/fvtt-module-furnace) module, writen by KaKaRoTo.

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).
+This work is licensed under Foundry Virtual Tabletop [Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).